Agramm18/Patient_Management_System_v.05/README.md

 ## Environment Setup

 Create a `.env` file in the project root.
-The complete list of required values is documented in `sqlDESCRIPTION.md`.
+The complete environment and database setup is documented in `sqlDESCRIPTION.md`.

 ## Database Setup

-The application does not create the full database schema automatically yet.
-Database schema, seed data, required environment values, and current ID dependencies are documented in `sqlDESCRIPTION.md`.
+The SQL setup is intentionally kept out of this README.
+Use `sqlDESCRIPTION.md` for all database setup details.

 ## Default Accounts

-At startup, `SystemAccountValidationService` checks for the starter administrator accounts.
-If one or both accounts are missing, `SetDefaultAccounts` creates them from `.env` values.
+At startup, `CheckForDefaultAccounts` checks whether the starter administrator accounts exist.
+If one or both accounts are missing, `CreateDefaultAccounts` creates them from `.env` values.
 The exact database values are documented in `sqlDESCRIPTION.md`.

 ## Registration